 Sheets, upon sheets of warm Twix Cookies baking in my oven, warming my home and warming my soul.

-That’s what snow day dreams are made of my friends!
+That’s what dreams are made of my friends!

 I like to bake my cookies one sheet at a time.
 You can keep the other sheet in the refrigerator while the other tray is baking.